Athens Greece

 Paul's message at the Aeropagus or Mars Hill

-The apostle Paul had just finished a time of good ministry among the Bereans.
-These people were called noble in character because they were willing to search Scriptures to test Paul's words (Acts 17:11-12).
-Following a pattern seen many times throughout Scriptures, as the ministry of the gospel increased, so did opposition (once again from the Jews of Thessalonica.
+The apostle Paul had just completed a time of good ministry among the Bereans, a people who were called noble in character because they were willing to search Scriptures to test Paul's words (Acts 17:11-12).
+Following a pattern seen many times throughout Scriptures, as the ministry of the gospel increased, so had the opposition (once again from the Jews of Thessalonica.
 See Acts 17:13).
-To protect Paul, the believers there hastily sent him to Athens, where he would wait for Silas and Timothy to catch up.
+To protect Paul, the believers there had hastily sent him to Athens, where he would wait for Silas and Timothy to catch up.

 Any visitor to Athens would quickly be aware of the gods of this city.
-Hosts of idols and monuments to these gods filled the city, not to mention the imposing temples to many of them on the Acropolis overshadowing the city.
+Hosts of idols and monuments in honor of these gods filled the city, including a number of imposing temples on the Acropolis overshadowing the city.

 Acts 17:16-17 While Paul was waiting for them in Athens, he was greatly distressed to see that the city was full of idols.
 17 So he reasoned in the synagogue with the Jews and the God-fearing Greeks, as well as in the marketplace day by day with those who happened to be there.

-Paul took the message of Jesus Christ first to the people who had a better starting place, namely they already acknowledged that there as only one true God.
-To these Jews and God-fearing Gentiles, the message of Christ was a fulfillment of the Scriptures and Law they already had.
-But once a week was not enough for Paul, beyond the weekly Sabbath meetings in the synagogue, Paul took the message to all the people where they were, namely the ancient equivalent of our malls - the Agora (or marketplace).
+Paul took the message of Jesus Christ first of all to those who had a better starting place, namely they already acknowledged that there as only one true God.
+To these Jews and God-fearing Gentiles, the message of Christ could be seen as a fulfillment of the Scriptures and Law they already knew.
+But once a week was not enough for Paul.
+Beyond the weekly Sabbath meetings in the synagogue, he took the message to public, where they were, namely at the ancient equivalent of our malls or city center - the Agora (or marketplace).

 Acts 17:18 A group of Epicurean and Stoic philosophers began to dispute with him.
 Some of them asked, "What is this babbler trying to say?"
 Others remarked, "He seems to be advocating foreign gods."
 They said this because Paul was preaching the good news about Jesus and the resurrection.

 Ancient Athens was all about its gods and religion in general.
 People could debate philosophy and follow after different schools of thought.
 This was a place where many ancient philosophical schools had deep roots.
-While it was quite common for people to revere one, or a few, of the Athenian gods over others, Paul's message would have been foreign to them perhaps, most of all because he was holding that Jesus was the only way to the Father (John 14:6).
-Though any of the common folk could debate whatever they wished in the market place, the official business of the city took place at the Areopagus (alt.
+While it was quite common for people to revere one, or a few, of the Athenian gods over others; Paul's message would have been foreign to them primarily because he was holding that Jesus was the only way to the Father (John 14:6).
+Though any of the common folk could debate whatever they wished in the market place, official inquiry into religion took place at the Areopagus (alt.
 Mars Hill in KJV).
-It was here that people and ideas could be given an official hearing before the people.
+It was here that people and ideas could be given an official hearing before the leaders of the people.
 In fact, this was the court of law, where trails were held. *

 Acts 17:19-22 Then they took him and brought him to a meeting of the Areopagus, where they said to him, "May we know what this new teaching is that you are presenting?
 20 You are bringing some strange ideas to our ears, and we want to know what they mean."
 21 (All the Athenians and the foreigners who lived there spent their time doing nothing but talking about and listening to the latest ideas.)
 22 Paul then stood up in the meeting of the Areopagus and said: "Men of Athens!
 I see that in every way you are very religious.